NASA-SpaceX crew begins return voyage from International Space Station

 The replacement team, "Crew 3," was originally slated to fly to the space station at the end of October, but that launch has been delayed by weather problems and an unspecified medical issue involving one of the four crew members.

-One irregularity confronting the returning Crew 2 is a plumbing leak aboard the capsule that has put the spacecraft's toilet out of order, meaning the astronauts will have to relieve themselves in their spacesuit undergarments if nature calls during the flight home, according to NASA.
+One irregularity confronting the returning Crew 2 was a plumbing leak aboard the capsule that put the spacecraft's toilet out of order, requiring the astronauts to relieve themselves in their spacesuit undergarments if nature called during the flight home, according to NASA.

 ((steve.gorman@thomsonreuters.com; 310-491-7256; Reuters Messaging: steve.gorman.thomsonreuters.com@reuters.net))